Card Services calls have the general form:

 registers, setting up IO port windows, and setting up interrupts.

-specifies the type of interface to use for this card.
+IntType specifies the type of interface to use for this card.
 It

 Voltages are specified in units of 1/10 volt.
 Currently, Vpp1

-must equal Vpp2
+must equal Vpp2.

 With multifunction cards, each card function is configured separately.
 Each function has its own set of CIS configuration registers.
 However, all functions must be configured with the same power and interface settings.